vinkla/wordplate/README.md

     If you want to use custom SMTP credentials to send emails, we've a package for that!

-- **Laravel Mix**
+- **Vite.js**

-    With Laravel Mix you can quickly get up and running with Webpack to build and minify your CSS and JavaScript.
+    With Vite you can quickly get up and running to build and minify your CSS and JavaScript.

 - **Debugging**